- Float down a jungle river on a traditional log raft

-- Explore sacred Lake Titicaca
+- Explore the native culture of sacred Lake Titicaca

 - Catch glimpses of caimans, anacondas, pink river dolphins, and other wildlife

 |Day 2||Discover La Paz on a City Tour||La Paz|

 |Day 3||Explore Lake Titicaca & Copacabana||Isla del Sol|

 |Day 4||Visit the Community of Santiago de Okola||Santiago de Okola|

 |Day 6||Canoe to Madidi National Park||Madidi National Park|

 |Day 7||Spot Birds in Madidi National Park||Madidi National Park|